proxmox/proxmox-backup/docs/markdown-primer.rst

 Links
 ~~~~~

-You can use automatic detection of links, for example,
+You can use automatic detection of links.
+For example,
 ``https://forum.proxmox.com/`` would transform it into a clickable link.

 You can also control the link text, for example: